Improved null proportion estimators for multiple discrete tests with plug-in FDR control: Discussion

 Constructing multiple testing procedures for discrete data that provide finite sample plug-in FDR control is challenging.
-In this paper we make some progress by obtaining improved discrete estimators for $m_0$.
-While using these discrete estimators in the plug-in BH procedure provide more power than using classical estimators (based on uniformly distributed $p$-values under the null), it is still not ideal because the discreteness is ignored in the rejection stage of the procedure. \cite{DDR2018} propose discrete variants of the standard (i.e. non plug-in) BH procedure.
+In this paper, we make some progress by obtaining improved discrete estimators for $m_0$.
+While using these discrete estimators in the plug-in BH procedure provide more power than using classical estimators, it is still not ideal because the discreteness is ignored in the rejection stage of the procedure. \cite{DDR2018} propose discrete variants of the standard (i.e. non plug-in) BH procedure.
 They also sketch a possible plug-in method based on combining this procedure with estimators of $m_0$, but caution that it comes without mathematical guarantees.
 Thus, as \cite{Macdonald2019} pointed out, it still remains an open problem to develop procedures that integrate discreteness of the data in both the estimation of $m_0$ and the rejection of $p$-values.